waotaa/e-core/README.md

 ```

 #### Check for deviations between Source file and Database
-You can also check if the database is up to date with the source data.
+You can also check if the database is up-to-date with the source data.
 The following commands will check for missing items and content
 deviations.